josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

-notes:

-…nothing is working device level yay

-atzmi and she b’atzmi are two different things

-📚 Which Yisrael?
+# 📚 Which Yisrael?

-First created: 2026-08-18 | Last updated: 2026-08-18
+**First created:** 2026-08-18 | **Last updated:** 2026-08-18
-A vocabulary for distinguishing the different things meant by “Israel” — state, land, people, collective, self-object, and the Israel encountered within the self.
+*A vocabulary for distinguishing the different things meant by “Israel” — state, land, people, collective, self-object, and the Israel encountered within the self.*

-⸻
+---

-🛰️ Orientation
+## 🛰️ Orientation

 “Israel” is not one object.

-Jewish language, theology, history, political discourse, and contemporary identity routinely use Yisrael to point towards substantially different things: a people, a land, a state, a collective, an inheritance, an interior orientation.
+Jewish language, theology, history, political discourse, and contemporary identity routinely use *Yisrael* to point towards substantially different things: a people, a land, a state, a collective, an inheritance, an interior orientation.

 These meanings can overlap.
 They are not interchangeable.

-That distinction becomes particularly important when Medinat Yisrael, the modern State of Israel, becomes incorporated into an individual’s developing self-concept.
-Criticism of a state’s conduct can then be experienced not merely as information about an external political institution, but as information threatening something represented internally as part of the self.
+That distinction becomes particularly important when **Medinat Yisrael**, the modern State of Israel, becomes incorporated into an individual's developing self-concept.
+Criticism of a state's conduct can then be experienced not merely as information about an external political institution, but as information threatening something represented internally as part of the self.

-This node calls that object Atzmi Yisrael.
+This node calls that object **Atzmi Yisrael**.

-It distinguishes it from Yisrael she-be’atzmi: the Israel within the self — an interior Jewish ethical, intellectual, spiritual, or covenantal orientation from which external institutions may themselves be judged.
+It distinguishes it from **Yisrael she-be'atzmi**: the Israel within the self — an interior Jewish ethical, intellectual, spiritual, or covenantal orientation from which external institutions may themselves be judged.

 The distinction matters because an institution inside the self and a tradition from which the self judges institutions are not the same psychological architecture.

-⸻
+---

-📚 Which Yisrael?
+## 📚 Which Yisrael?

-🇮🇱 Medinat Yisrael — מדינת ישראל
+### 🇮🇱 Medinat Yisrael — מדינת ישראל

-The State of Israel.
+**The State of Israel.**

 A modern sovereign political state.